Methodology

 To construct the flight list the trajectory needs to be identified from the state vectors.
 In addition, one needs to assign the Aerodrome of Departure (ADEP) and Aerodrome of Destination (ADES).
 Based on the state vector source, the trajectory might already contain an identifier id and an ADEP and ADES.
 The various subsequent algorithms are considered iterative improvements.

-Version Improvements Release date Methodology
+Version Improvements Development date Methodology

 v0.0.1 Initial flight, ADEP and ADES identification algorithm.
-1 November 2023 Link
+November 2023 Link

 Flight List Methodology